 - Live streaming and screen share

-- File sharing and embed media
+- File sharing and embedding media

 - Affordable premium service to enhance free features